easeaico/pulse-go/docs/Methodology/InhalerMethodology.md

 Validation - Actions
 --------------------

 pMDI actuation and coordinated breathing actions were validated in several scenarios.
-A summary of this validation is shown in Table 3.
+A summary of this validation is shown in @tableref {InhalerValidationSummary}.
 For each scenario, the table shows the total number of results in each category.
 For many investigated scenarios, the model shows good agreement with the expected trends.
 For the scenarios that did not match with the expected trends, improvements are planned for future engine releases.

 <center><br>
-*Table 3.
-Cumulative validation results for %Inhaler specific conditions and actions scenarios.*
+*@tabledef {InhalerValidationSummary} Cumulative validation results for %Inhaler specific conditions and actions scenarios.*
 </center>

 |	Key	|